• Skip to primary navigation

 Medical copywriters aren’t going anywhere

-According to Weaver, ChatGPT will not be replacing copywriters.
+According to Weaver, ChatGPT, or other similar AI tools such as Bing Chat, will not be replacing copywriters.
 “AI tools are just tools and while they aren’t going away, clients will continue to hire copywriters,” she states.

 If anything, AI tools may influence companies’ perceptions of how long completing a task may take.
 It’ll be up to copywriters to educate companies on all that goes into working on their projects.